Public Records / Laserfiche

 - $1 per copy for a certified copy of a public record;

-- Utilities, office expenses, travel time and storage retrieval fees for public records stored off-premises shall not be
+- Utilities, office expenses, travel time and storage retrieval fees for public records stored off-premises shall not be charged.

 Special Service Charge (in addition to copy costs)

-The City shall, pursuant to statutory authorization set forth below, charge a “special service charge” for “extensive use of information technology resources or extensive clerical or supervisory assistance by personnel of the agency involved, or both” pertaining to records requests of 1/2 hour6 or more:
+The City shall, pursuant to statutory authorization set forth below, charge a “special service charge” for “extensive use of information technology resources or extensive clerical or supervisory assistance by personnel of the agency involved, or both” pertaining to records requests of 1/2 hour or more:

 - Pursuant to Florida State Statute 07: “If the nature or volume of public records requested to be inspected or copied pursuant to this subsection is such as to require extensive use of information technology resources or extensive clerical or supervisory assistance by personnel of the agency involved, or both, the agency may charge, in addition to the actual cost of duplication, a special service charge, which shall be reasonable and shall be based on the cost incurred for such extensive use of information technology resources or the labor cost of the personnel providing the service that is actually incurred by the agency or attributable to the agency for the clerical and supervisory assistance required, or both”.

-- For the purpose of public records requests made to the City of Miami Beach, the term “extensive” shall be defined as labor of 1/2 hour or more which will be charged at the flat rate of the employee’s base salary and employee benefits (fringe benefits not included) whose normal scope of duties include performing the function, even if an employee at a higher pay level actually did the A higher rate may be charged for requests that involve complex documents containing various exempt or confidential information–usually this will involve documents that have to be reviewed by staff from the Office of the City Attorney who possess the knowledge necessary to make decisions with respect to potential exemptions, in which situation the cost assessment shall be calculated in consultation with such personnel.
+- For the purpose of public records requests made to the City of Miami Beach, the term “extensive” shall be defined as labor of 1/2 hour or more which will be charged at the flat rate of the employee’s base salary and employee benefits (fringe benefits not included) whose normal scope of duties include performing the function, even if an employee at a higher pay level actually did the request.
+A higher rate may be charged for requests that involve complex documents containing various exempt or confidential information, usually this will involve documents that have to be reviewed by staff from the Office of the City Attorney who possess the knowledge necessary to make decisions with respect to potential exemptions, in which situation the cost assessment shall be calculated in consultation with such personnel.